open-way-learning/owl-handbook/About-OWL/our-purpose.md

 * We are a [learning organization](https://www.ednc.org/perspective-the-key-ingredient-for-innovation/)—not just in name, but in practice.
 Inspired by Peter Senge and other thought leaders, we believe learning is a continuous, collective responsibility.
 We invest in our own growth and that of our partners.
 We know that when we learn, we improve, and when we improve, we create greater impact.
 * We embrace calculated risks, lean into complexity, and treat failure as a stepping stone, not a stopping point.
 This mindset allows us to fail forward: to reflect, adapt, and rise stronger.
 * We also follow the principle of “go slow to go fast”—taking the time to build clarity, relationships, and shared purpose up front, so we can move with confidence and cohesion down the line.

-These values aren't just aspirational—they're operational.
-They shape how we design our work, how we build our culture, and how we navigate challenges together.
-They show up in the details of a workshop plan, in the way we give feedback, and in the choices we make when no one's watching.
-Our hope and our expectation is that you'll live these values not as a checklist, but as a compass.
-A way to stay aligned to our shared purpose, mission, and vision.

 ## The Open Way Learning History